contentstack/marketplace-dam-boilerplate-app/TEMPLATE.md

 - #### `handleConfigtoSelectorPage` JSON RTE Function

-  The function manages multiple config present (i.e Config from ConfigScreen, Config from Custom Field Advanced Option) and allows configuration selection that needs to be sent to a selector page.
+  The function manages multiple config present (i.e Config from ConfigScreen, Config from JSON RTE Advanced Option) and allows configuration selection that needs to be sent to a selector page.

   Function Parameters: